Maicol-Hernandez/Maicol-Hernandez/README.md

-- 👋 Hi, I’m @Maicol-Hernandez
+### 👋 Hi, I’m @Maicol-Hernandez

-- 👀 I’m interested in ...
+- 👀 I’m interested in creating robust and scalable web applications using Laravel, Livewire, and modern frontend technologies like Alpine.js.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently mastering advanced features in Laravel 10 and exploring best practices in software design patterns.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects that push the boundaries of web development, particularly in PHP and JavaScript ecosystems.
-- 📫 How to reach me ...
+- 📫 How to reach me: [Email](maicolhernandez420@gmail.com) | [LinkedIn](www.linkedin.com/in/maicol-hernandez-peralta)

 <!---
 Maicol-Hernandez/Maicol-Hernandez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.